dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

       social groups
       - which group or person's sense of equilibrium wins out over the rest and why?
       - what determines this?
-(IMO, it's the most effective communicators)
-        - it helps to communicate to indicate about what your equilibria or motivations
+        - IMO, it's the most effective communicators who most strongly indicate their equilibria and/or motivations
   - and that's really waht I meant to cover here
     - if you have a relationship that needs work, what do you do to make sure it continues moving forward